Paperform vs Google Forms: Which Is Better in 2026?

 What Users Say

-Both platforms are well-reviewed, but for fundamentally different reasons.
-Paperform averages 4.8/5 across ~498 reviews, with exceptionally high marks for customer support (4.7-4.9) and feature depth.
-Users consistently praise the calculation engine, payment processing, and design flexibility as standout features.
+Both platforms are well-reviewed, but for different reasons.
+Paperform averages 4.8/5 across ~498 reviews, with very high marks for customer support (4.7-4.9) and feature depth.
+Reviewers consistently praise the calculation engine, payment processing, and design flexibility.

-Google Forms has 10,000+ reviews with the highest ease-of-use scores in the category (Capterra: 4.7/5, G2: 93% ease of setup) — but recurring criticism centres on limited customisation, no payment capability, and the inability to integrate outside Google's ecosystem.
+Google Forms has 10,000+ reviews and the highest ease-of-use scores in the category (Capterra: 4.7/5, G2: 93% ease of setup).
+Recurring criticism centres on limited customisation, no payment capability, and the inability to integrate outside Google's ecosystem.
 As EmailToolTester's 2026 review noted, Google Forms is best suited for quick internal surveys rather than professional or commercial form needs.
-Users love Google Forms for what it is; they complain when they need it to be more.
+Most of the complaints surface only when people try to push it past what it was built to do.

 See Them in Action